 We charge a fee of $25 per season.

 My child is afraid of the water/has never done swimming lessons before, is this a problem?

 This is not a problem!
 We accept children regardless of their swimming skill level.

-Our mission is to provide accessible and affordable water safety education to children with special needs.
+Our mission is to provide accessible water safety education to children with special needs.
 In order to make water safety instruction more financially accessible, we set our registration fees low enough that cost should not represent a significant barrier to entry.
 We are able to charge fees this low because our organization is completely volunteer-run and coordinated.
 We lower our costs by using innovative techniques to de-localize administrative tasks, avoiding the need for dedicated offices, staff or communications equipment.
 In addition to minimizing operating expenses, we also actively fundraise around campus and solicit donations from the public and private sectors.